grafana/tempo/docs/tempo/website/setup/setup-cluster/tanka.md

 # Deploy on Kubernetes with Tanka

-Using this deployment guide, you can deploy Tempo to Kubernetes using a Jsonnet library and [Grafana Tanka](https://tanka.dev) to create a development cluster or sandboxed environment.
+Using this deployment guide, you can deploy Tempo to Kubernetes using a Jsonnet library and [Grafana Tanka](https://tanka.dev) to create a development cluster or sand-boxed environment.
 This procedure uses MinIO to provide object storage regardless of the Cloud platform or on-premise storage you use.
 In a production environment, you can use your cloud provider’s object storage service to avoid the operational overhead of running object storage in production.

-This demo configuration does not include [metrics-generator](https://grafana.com/docs/tempo/next/configuration/#metrics-generator).
+This demo configuration includes [metrics-generator](https://grafana.com/docs/tempo/next/configuration/#metrics-generator).

+To set up Tempo using Kubernetes with Tanka, you need to:

+1. Configure Kubernetes and install Tanka
+1. Set up the Tanka environment
+1. Install libraries
+1. Deploy MinIO object storage and configure metrics-generator
+1. Deploy Tempo with the Tanka command

 >**Note**: This configuration is not suitable for a production environment but can provide a useful way to learn about Tempo.